Derived isogenies and isogenies for abelian surfaces: Cohomological realizations of derived isogeny

-\end{remark} The cohomological realizations in Proposition \ref{prop:prime-to-pisometry} are not integral in general.
+preserves the Mukai pairing.
+The cohomological realization \eqref{eq:cohomologicalreal} is not integral in general.
 We can introduce the prime-to-$\ell$ derived isogeny via the integral cohomological realizations, which will be used in the rest of the paper.

 \begin{definition} Let $\ell$ be a prime and $\cha(k)=p$.
 When $\ell\neq p$, a derived isogeny $ \D^b(X) \sim \D^b(Y)$ given by